A forum for exchanging ideas and experiences on the use of ECMWF data and products

 "Using ECMWF’s Forecasts” provides a platform to discuss the use and performance of ECMWF's forecasts and related products.
 It is open to all ECMWF forecast users around the world and provides an opportunity to give feedback to ECMWF on forecast performance and on the range of available products, to learn about ECMWF’s recent developments of its forecasting system and to share experiences and network with ECMWF and other users.

-UEF2021 will be a fully virtual event due to the current restrictions
+UEF2021 was a fully virtual event due to the Covid-19 restrictions.

 2021 theme: "Weather in extraordinary circumstances"